jhumelsine/jhumelsine.github.io/_posts/2023-09-18-command-design-pattern.md

 # That’s it… but what is it?

-Bob Martin changed my mind in the Command portion of his "Agile Principles, Patterns, and Practices in C#" book, Chapter 21, ([O'Reilly](https://learning.oreilly.com/library/view/agile-principles-patterns/0131857258/) and [Amazon](https://www.amazon.com/Agile-Principles-Patterns-Practices-C/dp/0131857258)) and "Clean Code: Design Patterns, Episode 25" video ([Clean Coders](https://cleancoders.com/episode/clean-code-episode-25) and [O'Reilly](https://learning.oreilly.com/videos/clean-code-fundamentals/9780134661742/9780134661742-code_03_25_00/)).
+Bob Martin changed my mind in the Command portion of his **_Agile Principles, Patterns, and Practices in C#_** book, Chapter 21, ([O'Reilly](https://learning.oreilly.com/library/view/agile-principles-patterns/0131857258/) and [Amazon](https://www.amazon.com/Agile-Principles-Patterns-Practices-C/dp/0131857258)) and **_Clean Code: Design Patterns_** video.
+Episode 25 ([Clean Coders](https://cleancoders.com/episode/clean-code-episode-25) and [O'Reilly](https://learning.oreilly.com/videos/clean-code-fundamentals/9780134661742/9780134661742-code_03_25_00/)).

 Objects are first-class citizens in Object-Oriented languages.
 There’s a popular saying in Java: *Everything is an object in Java*.

 Functions are declared in classes as methods.
 They are not objects.
 They can be called directly, but that’s about it.
 They cannot be passed as arguments, added to data structures, etc. Other than calling them, there’s not much else we can do with them.

- The Command Design Pattern allows us to wrap a function within a Class, instantiate it as an object and then execute it through an Interface via polymorphism.
+ The Command Design Pattern allows us to wrap a function within a class, instantiate it as an object and then execute it through an Interface via polymorphism.
 By “objectifying” the function, it becomes a first-class citizen. **A function wrapped within an object can do anything an object can do.**

 There is nothing difficult or sophisticated in the implementation of Command.
 It’s about intent, context and mindset.
 Once a function is an object, we can do much more with it.
 Here’s a simple example of a Command implementation: